-If you’ve recently noticed that your clothes take longer to dry than before, no need to look any further than your dryer to find the cause.
+If you’ve recently noticed that your clothes take longer to dry than before, then you should not need to look any further than your dryer to find the cause.
 Lint-filled ventilation can result in longer drying cycles, but it can also provoke a more serious problem – dryer fire.

 Even if home damage does not happen immediately due to clogged ducts, it wastes your time, energy, and money.
 Even inefficient dryers can be both time-consuming and expensive, costing up to $20 a month as a utility bill.
-Indeed, you can hire a specialist to clean the vent for you.
-So how do professionals clean dryer vents?
+Indeed, you can hire a Professional Dryer Vent Cleaning service.
+So, let’s know how do professionals clean dryer vents.

 Details On How Do Professionals Clean Dryer Vents?

 The first and most important step is to cut the electricity to the dryer.
 They do not want to work on opening the ventilation while the appliance is drawing electricity.
 Therefore, the easiest and safest way to cut power is to turn the unit on.

 The next thing they have to do is find where the duct begins and ends.
 Most dryers will have a small 4-inch diameter exhaust that connects to the ducts through an aluminum elbow.
 Hot air passes through those pipes and leaves your home through an opening in an outside wall.

 Next, they remove all clips or metal tape so the dryer vent pipe can be pulled free from the exhaust pipe.
 If you own a dryer that runs on natural gas, they will be extremely careful to not disturb the dryer’s gas line when disconnecting the power.
 A gas leak is serious and is always supposed to be looked after by a professional.

 Then, they remove the duct cover from the exit point to the outside so that they have free access to the entire duct.
 The dryer ventilation brush set is provided with a lint brush and flexible sections that they can connect depending on the length of your dryer channels.